sumeetmathpati/cs-gate/_cd/syntax-analysis/bottom-up-parsers/operator-precedence-parser.md

 ## Shift/Reduce Rules

-- Let's suppose `x` is present in stack and lookahed pointer is on buffer symbol `y`.
+- Let's suppose `x` is present at top of the stack and lookahed pointer is on buffer symbol `y`.

 ### Shift Action